-Sue is the former Chief Administrative Officer and General Counsel of LSC Communications, which was a publicly traded $3.3 billion provider of digital and print communications and logistics services.
+Sue was the Chief Administrative Officer and General Counsel of LSC Communications (from October 2016 to March 2021), which was a publicly traded $3.3 billion provider of digital and print communications and logistics services.
 Sue chaired the Executive Steering Committee for a transformational company-wide, multi-year cost and revenue improvement project which resulted in an annualized cost savings run-rate of more than $250 million.
-She was the co-executive lead of LSC’s COVID-19 response and had responsibility for LSC’s human resources, marketing and communications, government affairs, insurance, compliance, legal, and environmental, health and safety functions.
+She had responsibility for LSC’s human resources, marketing and communications, government affairs, insurance, compliance, legal, and environmental, health and safety functions.
 Sue was a member of a three-person leadership team (with the CEO and CFO) leading LSC’s bankruptcy and the auction of its business which led to a successful sale to a private equity firm.
-She had P&L responsibility for LSC’s $95 million print management business and served as LSC’s Corporate Secretary and Chief Compliance Officer.
+She had P&L responsibility for LSC’s $95 million print management business, served as LSC’s Corporate Secretary and Chief Compliance Officer and was the co-executive lead of LSC’s COVID-19 response.
 In addition to being the lead crisis management executive, Sue chaired the Ethics & Compliance and Whistleblower Committees and was a member of the Enterprise Risk Management and Disclosure Committees.

-Sue started her career and became partner at Kirkland & Ellis, which consistently ranks among the largest and most profitable law firms in the world.
-There she learned how to lead efficient, high-performing teams across a broad range of complex transactions including public and private securities offerings, negotiated acquisitions and divestitures, equity and debt financings, asset securitizations, and private equity investments.
+Sue started her career and became partner at Kirkland & Ellis.
+While there she led efficient, high-performing teams across a broad range of complex transactions including public and private securities offerings, negotiated acquisitions and divestitures, equity and debt financings, asset securitizations, and private equity investments.

-She is a member of the Advisory Board of Massey & Gail, LLP, a former member of the FM Global Chicago/St. Louis Advisory Board, a member of The Chicago Network where she chaired the Board and the Reception and Governance Committees, and the Economic Club of Chicago where she served on the Board as Secretary and member of the Executive Committee and as Chair of the Membership Committee.
+She is a member of and former Board Chair of The Chicago Network, and a member and former Board member of the Economic Club of Chicago.
 Sue also chaired the Board and the Audit & Risk Management Committee of The Sacred Heart Schools of Chicago where she led a transformation of its governance structure.
-She serves on the Board of Regents of Mercy Home for Boys and Girls and is the former Chair of their Leader Council.
+She serves on the Board of Regents of Mercy Home for Boys and Girls.

-After receiving her BA in Economics with Honors from Northwestern University she received a JD from the University of Illinois College of Law where she served on the leadership team of the Law Review.
+After receiving her BA in Economics from Northwestern University, she received a JD from the University of Illinois College of Law.

 Sue is qualified to serve on the Audit, Compensation and Governance Committees of public company boards.